 Greha has generated and been involved with various projects in the past, ranging from symposiums and comprehensive reports prepared for different governmental and non-governmental agencies, to instituting a school of architecture and an urban renewal initiative.
 Below is the list of all such projects; further details of each project will be made available soon:

 The pilot project is a prototypical model for evolving and establishing a sanitation management program in Phase V, Z-Block, Aya Nagar.
-The Project is designed to demonstrate a decentralised sewage treatment mehod which will conserve water and can be maintained by the residents of the neighbourhood.

 Urban Sanitation Project is aimed at improving health outcomes and standard of living for 55 vulnerable families living in G Block, Aya Nagar in South- Western Delhi.